 In addition, areas such as credit risk (both own and counterparty), volatilities and correlations require management to make estimates and judgements.
 Changes in assumptions about these factors could affect the reported fair value of financial instruments.

-For certain other financial instruments, including amounts due from/to brokers, accounts payable and accounts receivable, the carrying amounts approximate fair value due to the immediate or short-term nature of these financial instruments.
+For certain other financial instruments, including amounts due from/to brokers, other payables and receivables, the carrying amounts approximate fair value due to the immediate or short-term nature of these financial instruments.